Jai Opetaia

 Jai Opetaia (born 30 June 1995) is an Australian professional boxer.
-He held the International Boxing Federation (IBF) title from 2022 until 2023, before vacating the title due to a disagreement with the IBF.
-He would however win the vacant title again in 2024, which he currently holds along with the Ring magazine and lineal cruiserweight titles.
+He has held the Ring magazine cruiserweight title since 2022.
+He is a two-time cruiserweight world champion, having held the International Boxing Federation (IBF) title twice between 2022 and 2026.
 As an amateur, he won a bronze medal at the 2012 Youth World Championships and represented Australia at the 2012 Olympics and 2014 Commonwealth Games.
-As of February 2023, Opetaia is ranked the world's best active cruiserweight by The Ring magazine, ESPN, and the Transnational Boxing Rankings Board, and third by BoxRec.

 Early life

-Opetaia was born in Sydney, New South Wales to an Australian mother and a Samoan father.
+Opetaia was born in Sydney to an Australian mother and a Samoan father.
 He comes from a boxing family of four generations on his father's side and three generations on his mother's side, as well as sharing notable relations to Australia's greatest ever football goal scorer Tim Cahill and former New Zealand international rugby league player Ben Roberts.
 He grew up on the Central Coast of New South Wales.
 In mid-2020, Opetaia relocated his training base to the Gold Coast in an attempt to further his career and secure a world title boxing bout, a dream that would become a reality two years later in front of his new hometown fans at the Gold Coast Convention and Exhibition Centre.

 Amateur career

 Less than a month after his 16th birthday, Opetaia travelled to Kazakhstan to compete in the 2011 Junior World Championships and would win the gold medal in the light heavyweight division by defeating Germany's Melvin Perry 5:3 in the final.
 His victory marked the first time an Australian had won a junior boxing world championship.

 In February 2012, still aged 16, he travelled to Hobart to compete in the 2012 Australian Olympic qualifying tournament where he would win the gold medal in the heavyweight division.
 A month later he competed in the Oceanic Olympic qualifying tournament held in Canberra and once again emerged victorious in the heavyweight final by defeating New Zealander David Light 15:10.
 In doing so, Opetaia became the youngest boxer to ever make an Australian Olympic team.

-In the lead up to the 2012 Olympics, Opetaia travelled to Armenia to compete in the heavyweight division of the AIBA Youth World Boxing Championships and claimed the bronze medal, losing a close 11:9 semifinal to eventual gold medalist Andrey Stotskiy from Russia.
+In the lead up to the 2012 Olympics, Opetaia travelled to Armenia to compete in the heavyweight division of the AIBA Youth World Boxing Championships and claimed the bronze medal, losing a close 11:9 semi-final to eventual gold medalist Andrey Stotskiy from Russia.
 A month after his 17th birthday, he travelled to London to compete as the youngest boxer in the heavyweight division of the Olympics and was controversially defeated in the first round 12:11 by eventual bronze medalist Teymur Mammadov from Azerbaijan.
 In 2014, at the age of 19, Opetaia made the decision to end his amateur career in pursuit of a professional career.